Lummetry/core/README.md

 Welcome to the Naeural Edge Protocol Core Modules repository.
 These modules form the backbone of the Naeural Edge Protocol framework, a decentralized job execution meta-OS researched under two public financing grants, enabling the creation of end-to-end AI pipelines for edge computing.
 This README provides an overview of the core functionality, components, and how to get started with the Naeural Edge Protocol.

+> Note: this repository does not contain and it is not supposed to provide any kind of CI/CD pipeline.
+This repository is a development dissemination environment for the meta-OS base framework and it is not intended to be used in production environments.

 ---

 ## SOLIS and ReDeN projects disclaimer